GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 Now just *Save* your renderer, this will directly create the file and folder mentioned above that you would have had to create if you were not using config mode.
 It will also add the necessary configuration to the json file.
 Again, if you are not using the config mode, you will need to add this manually, the template can be found in the [documentation](https://www.gams.com/miro/configuration_advanced.html#custom-renderers).

 Note that for simple renderers like this that just apply functions to the parameters, you could do the same calculation directly in Python.
 You would simply define a new parameter based on the same calculation as in the renderer and then have all the visualization options as before.
 We  just used it here to explain the general concept of a custom renderer.
-But you can choose whichever language you feel more comfortable in!
+But you wouldn't normally use a custom renderer for simple calculations like this!

 Now that we have created our first small custom renderer, we can start working on some more complex renderers that use visualizations that are not supported in the config mode, but are possible in R.

 #### A more complex renderer